 Prologues Workshops for Individuals

 Prologues Workshops are for anyone interested in learning more about the RADA Shakespeare Awards or anyone who is preparing for their Award.
+The next Prologues workshop will be on Monday 30th March 2020 from 12-6pm.

 At these Workshops, a RADA tutor will create an inspiring atmosphere to learn more about Shakespeare, whilst helping candidates explore how to get the most out of their RADA Shakespeare Award preparation and assessment.